asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/PJSIP-Configuration-Sections-and-Relationships.md

 This example shows you how you might configure registration and outbound authentication against another Asterisk system, where the other system is using the older chan_sip peer setup.

 This example is just the registration itself.
 You'll of course need the associated transport and auth sections.
-Plus, if you want to receive calls from the far end (who now knows where to send calls, thanks to your registration!) then you'll need endpoint, AOR and possibly identify sections setup to match inbound calls to a context in your dialplan.
+Plus, if you want to receive calls from the far end (who now knows where to send calls, thanks to your registration!) then you'll need endpoint, AOR and possibly identify sections set up to match inbound calls to a context in your dialplan.

 ```
 [mytrunk]